 Sharing of data

-Where we share your personal data in this way we will do this in accordance with applicable data protection laws and will take appropriate steps to ensure the third parties undertake to ensure the appropriate safeguards are in place to protect the personal data.
+Where we share your personal data in this way we will do this in accordance with Data Protection Legislation and will take appropriate steps to ensure the third parties undertake to ensure the appropriate safeguards are in place to protect the personal data.

 Retention of data